docker/docs/content/guides/docker-concepts/building-images/using-the-build-cache.md

 ## Try it out

-In this hands-on, you will learn how to use the Docker build cache effectively for a Node.js application.
+In this hands-on guide, you will learn how to use the Docker build cache effectively for a Node.js application.

 ### Build the application